falenn/kinetica/README.md

 # stop all
 for i in hpe-pldl325g10p-{1..6}; then do ssh root@i "/opt/gpudb/core/bin/gpudb stop all"; done

+--> Something needs to be done to stop the tomcat server for kagent-ui <--

 # See what is installed
 yum list | grep gpudb